the Carmel

 At the end of 1894, Thérèse discovered her "little way" and experimented with it more and more, until to offer oneself to Merciful Love le 9th June 1895.

-On August 15, 1895, the four Martin sisters were joined by their cousin, Marie Guérin, who took the name of Sister Marie of the Eucharist.
+On August 15, 1895, the four Martin sisters were joined by their cousin, Marie Guérin, who took the name Sister Marie of the Eucharist.

 Story of a soul